JENVAC® Vaccine Description 2022

-JENVAC is a single dose inactivated Japanese Encephalitis (JE) Vaccine.
+JENVAC® is a single-dose inactivated Japanese Encephalitis (JE) Vaccine.
 This Vero cell-derived vaccine is prepared from an Indian strain (Kolar- 821564XY) of the JE virus.
-JENVAC has been developed in collaboration with the National Institute of Virology, India.
+JENVAC has been developed in collaboration with India's National Institute of Virology.
 It is a safe and highly effective vaccine that protects against all known strains of Japanese Encephalitis

-JENVAC® is a safe and highly effective vaccine that protects against all the known strains of Japanese encephalitis.
+JENVAC® is a safe and highly effective vaccine that protects against all the known strains of JE.

 JENVAC Adverse Events

 The most common adverse events noted were pain, swelling, or redness where the shot was given, headache and muscle aches (mostly in adults), and low fever (mostly in children).
 Serious side effects from the JE vaccine are very rare.

 JENVAC Vaccine News 2022

 September 20, 2022 - Science Direct reported on a study that examined Japanese encephalitis virus genotype III from mosquitoes in Tarlac, Philippines.
 JEV genotype III was detected in the mosquitoes, culex tritaeniorhynchus.
 These mosquitoes breed near the rice fields, which are close to human habitation.
 Immunization of children is one of the recommended conclusions of this study.